 A private reprimand is available only if the case is tried before an evidentiary panel of the grievance committee.
 This sanction is not available in a case heard before a district court.
 A private reprimand is the least level of discipline that can be given.
 It is not public and this information is not published in connection with the specific lawyer and is not released upon inquiries from the public.
 However, this sanction remains a part of the lawyer’s disciplinary history and may be considered in any subsequent disciplinary proceeding.
 The Texas Legislature and Commission for Lawyer Discipline have established limitations on the use of private reprimands.
 A private reprimand is not available if:

-- There is a likelihood of future misconduct by the respondent
+There is a likelihood of future misconduct by the respondent lawyer; or

 This type of discipline is public and is published together with the name of the respondent lawyer.
 A public reprimand is not available if:

 A public reprimand has been imposed upon the respondent lawyer within the preceding five-year period for a violation of the same disciplinary rule; or

 The respondent lawyer has previously received two or more public reprimands, whether or not for violations of the same disciplinary rule, within the preceding five-year period.

 Commonly referred to as an “active suspension,” this public discipline means that the respondent lawyer is prohibited from practicing law for the length of the suspension.
 If the lawyer practices law during an active term of suspension, the conduct is a separate basis for further discipline and/or for contempt of the judgment.
 Upon the conclusion of an active suspension, the lawyer is eligible to practice law, provided that all other requirements for eligibility such as payment of bar dues and compliance with continuing legal education are current.

 Fully Probated Suspension